rupeshshewalkar/awk-sed/README.md

       They two neither up nor down

-### *** 4.Regex in AWK ***
+### ***4.Regex in AWK***

-A regular expression enclosed in slashes (`/') is an awk pattern that matches every input record whose text belongs to that set.For example, this prints the second field of each record that contains the three characters `foo' anywhere in it:
+A regular expression enclosed in slashes ('/') is an awk pattern that matches every input record whose text belongs to that set.For example, this prints the second field of each record that contains the three characters `foo' anywhere in it:

           $ awk '/foo/ { print $2 }' BBS-list
           -| 555-1234